Get insider access

 2. Best Budget Linear Switches For Gaming

 So why don't these switches snag our top spot?
-As mentioned, they don't match the same latency performance.
+As mentioned, they don't quite match the same latency performance.
 The minor latency difference isn't dramatic enough that you'll feel it in-game, so in many cases, these switches may still be a better bet for most people.
-However, if you're trying to optimize latency performance for high-level competitive play, even small optimizations can impact the entire chain of components that contribute to latency, including your keyboard, CPU, GPU, monitor, and internet connection.
+However, if you're trying to fully optimize latency performance for high-level competitive play, even small optimizations can impact the entire chain of components that contribute to latency, including your keyboard, CPU, GPU, monitor, and internet connection.

 See our review

-3. Best Tactile Switches For Gaming
+3. Best Tactile Switches for Gaming

 See our review

-5. Best Clicky Switches For Gaming
+4. Best Clicky Switches For Gaming

 While they're far from the loudest clicky options available, they're still likely to get on people's nerves if you have roommates, family members, or even pets in the same space you use them.
 These switches are well-suited for fast-paced or competitive games when input speed is crucial.
 They provide reasonable smoothness out of the box, but you can upgrade the experience with some lubing at home.
 Note that these switches typically aren't available from major retailers, but you can get them directly from Kailh's website here.